 \subsection{Unstructured Data}

 In this subsection, we explain our approaches for classifying unstructured data i.e., discharge summaries.
-Based on prior work~\cite{DBLP:conf/naacl/MullenbachWDSE18}, we follow a similar deep learning approach using a convolutional neural network with a per-label attention mechanism that can span across the entire document to identify the important portions of the document that correspond to the different labels.
-Differing from~\cite{DBLP:conf/naacl/MullenbachWDSE18}, we propose the introduction of an additional step, which we term as "$\emph{pre-training initialization steps}$" for obtaining efficient and effective pre-trained word vectors that can provide a better representation of the text that are inputted into the CNN architecture.
+Based on prior work~\cite{DBLP:conf/naacl/MullenbachWDSE18}, we follow a similar deep learning approach using a convolutional neural network with a per-label attention mechanism that can span across the entire document to identify the portions of the document that correspond to the different labels.

+Differing from~\cite{DBLP:conf/naacl/MullenbachWDSE18}, we propose to study the effect of post-processing word vectors to understand whether we can capture the semantic representations of word embeddings effectively.
+Furthermore, we investigate the impact of utilising external data from PubMed articles to aid with the ICD classification.
+However, we propose to infuse this external information into discharge summaries via a meta-embedding technique rather than augmenting the training data with the PubMed articles.

-Firstly, let us assume that we trained word embeddings on MIMIC discharge summaries using Word2Vec~\cite{mikolov2013distributed} algorithm as (1) our purpose here is to focus on exploiting as much of semantic information captured for better utilisation of embeddings and (2) it serves as a baseline comparison with prior work~\cite{DBLP:conf/naacl/MullenbachWDSE18}.
-In the first \emph{pre-training initialisation step}, we introduce post-processing steps on the pretrained Word2Vec word vectors.
-The details of these post-processing steps are described below.
+For the rest of the section, we assume that we have access to trained word embeddings from MIMIC discharge summaries using the Word2Vec~\cite{mikolov2013distributed} algorithm as (1) our purpose here is to focus on exploiting as much of the semantic information captured as possible, for better utilisation of embeddings and (2) it serves as a baseline comparison with prior work~\cite{DBLP:conf/naacl/MullenbachWDSE18}.
+The details of the different post-processing steps~\cite{DBLP:conf/iclr/MuV18} are described below.

-\subsubsection{Post-processing word vectors}
+\subsubsection{Post-processing Word Vectors}